This easy tuna salad recipe makes the best tuna sandwiches! This classic tuna salad is the perfect recipe to make ahead for quick lunches.

 • Tuna sandwiches are best when you serve them right after making them.
 To make ahead, prepare the tuna salad, refrigerate, and wait to assemble your sandwich right before serving.

-• For a low carb meal, serve your tuna stuffed into hollowed out tomatoes or in avocado halves.
+• For a low carb meal, serve tuna stuffed into hollowed out tomatoes or in avocado halves.

-Tuna salad sandwich on toasted bread with lettuce.
+Tuna salad sandwich with lettuce.

 More Tuna Salad Ideas

 • Egg: Growing up, my mom would often make us tuna salad with egg.
 You can do this by mixing some chopped hard boiled egg into your tuna salad.
 It’s like a tuna salad and egg salad in one, and it is delicious!
-Plus you get even more satiating protein when you add hard boiled eggs to your tuna sandwich.
+Plus you get even more satiating protein when you add hard boiled eggs to your tuna salad.

 • Herbs: Fresh herbs are a great way to change up the flavor of tuna salad.
 Try parsley, dill or chives.

-• Vegetables: Try adding finely chopped crunchy veggies such as carrots, bell pepper or cucumber for extra crunch and to add more nutrition to your tuna salad.
+• Vegetables: Try adding finely chopped crunchy veggies such as carrots, bell pepper or cucumber for extra crunch and to add more nutrition to your salad.

 • Apple: Chopped apple adds a surprisingly delicious sweet twist to this tuna recipe.